On the hunt for funny Amazon Alexa tricks and easter eggs? You've come to the right place.

 You can ask Alexa for the value of pi to a specific digit, such as five or 10.
 But for fun, just ask, "Alexa, what is the value of pi?" and it will start with 3.14 and keep going until about the 40th digit.
 Then it gives up, saying, "Yowza, this goes on forever!" or "Achoo!
 I must be allergic to numbers this large."

-Thumbs up, thumbs down on Pandora
+19. Give a thumbs up, thumbs down on Pandora

 If you're listening to a station on Pandora, you can tell Alexa to give a song a thumbs up by saying, "Alexa, I like this song," and the rating is saved to your station history.
 Saying, "Alexa, I don't like this song" also works.